Who We Are

 - BFA, Independent Illustrator/Graphic Artist; Communications Specialist, Southwest Michigan Land Conservancy, Galesburg, MI

 Nature inspires and restores artist Amelia Hansen.
 She began working as an independent professional illustrator and designer in 1989 – specializing in science and nature subjects for books, magazines, interpretive exhibits, museum installations, murals, and children’s picture books.
-In 2015, she became Communications Specialist for Southwest Michigan Land Conservancy, a non-profit land trust that protects water quality and restores natural habitat in a nine-county service area.
+In 2015, she became Communications Specialist for Southwest Michigan Land Conservancy, a non-profit land trust that protects nature in a nine-county service area.
 Here, she designs print materials and creates messaging on web-based platforms to inspire support for the environment, and forge connections between people and nature.
 Independently, she continues her long quest to create artistically interesting and visually satisfying paintings that spark a viewer’s love for nature while simultaneously conveying urgency for Earth’s health.
 She and her husband live in an old farmhouse in rural Kalamazoo County, Michigan, with a flock of pet chickens and several lazy cats.

 Nia Heard-Garris, MD, MS